 Students are required to complete a minimum of 140 hours over 20 days on Veterinary Physiotherapy Clinical Placement with an approved Liverpool Veterinary Physiotherapy Clinical Educator.
-Clinical Placements start after the completion of the first year for parttime PgDip students and after the first module for the full-time PgDip and Master's students and form part of the assessment for VETS776.
-Details of approved Clinical Educators are available on your modules in Canvas.
+Clinical Placements may start after the successful completion of the first module and forms part of the assessment for VETS776.
+Details of approved Clinical Educators are available on your modules in Canvas (under Guidelines and Support).